Paris Club invites Argentina to hold debt negotiation

 PARIS The Paris Club invited the Argentine government on Friday to negotiate paying off its overdue debt, with talks starting in the week of May 26 to take an important step towards settling the long-running debt dispute.

-Eager to settle disputes with its creditors, Argentina outlined its conditions in January to repay the roughly $9.5 billion it owes Paris Club members.
+Eager to settle disputes with its creditors, Argentina outlined its conditions in January to repay the roughly $9.5 billion (5.7 billion pounds) it owes Paris Club members.

 "They discussed this proposal in January and February, asked for clarification and, based on a revised proposal, have invited the government of Argentina to come negotiate an arrears clearance agreement with the Paris Club creditors in May in Paris," secretary general Clotilde L'Angevin told Reuters.